-Employees receive moderate supervision from a HR Analyst Supervisor, DBM, a Division Director in the Office of Personnel Services and Benefits or other designated administrator.
+Employees receive general supervision from a higher-level HR professional or other designated administrator.
 The work may require travel throughout the State of Maryland to perform on-site visits at State agencies.
 Employees are required to obtain and maintain certification in SPMS policies and procedures and in the functionality of the Statewide Personnel System (SPS) in order to demonstrate knowledge, understanding and skill in the administration of HR programs in the SPMS.

 Position placement in this classification is determined by the Classification Job Evaluation Methodology.
 The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work sections of a classification specification.

 The HR Specialist Trainee, HR Specialist and HR Officer I are differentiated on the basis of the degree of supervisory control exercised by the supervisor over these employees.
 The HR Specialist Trainee learns to perform duties under close supervision, the HR Specialist performs